Cryptocoders-wtf/assetstore-contract/docs/README.md

 <u>This is a new business opportunity for developers, who are interested in creating **generative arts**</u>.

 In order to make it easy for developers to get into this market, we are building libraries and sample code.
-[SplatterProvider](https://github.com/Cryptocoders-wtf/assetstore-contract/blob/main/contracts/SplatterProvider.sol) is one of sample smart contract, which generates images programatically (see below).
+[SplatterProvider](https://github.com/Cryptocoders-wtf/assetstore-contract/blob/main/contracts/SplatterProvider.sol) is one of sample smart contracts (see below).

 ![](https://i.imgur.com/HVAIajb.png)